JarvisAPI/Pi-RTOS/README.md

 Document your design choices clearly.

 Indicate all the changes that you made to FreeRTOS in order to support EDF.
-Document all the changes in a file called `changes.md`.
+Document all the changes in a Wiki page titled `Changes to FreeRTOS`.

 In a configuration file, expose some configurable constants that can be used by the user to enable/disable EDF and/or SRP.
 If the user chooses not to use your extensions to FreeRTOS, you should instead run the default mechanisms provided by FreeRTOS.